HydroModPy/HydroModPy/hydromodpy/backends/README.md

 - legacy geographic helpers;
 - routing and mass-transfer post-processing on the solver side.

-Instead of letting those modules instantiate `whitebox.WhiteboxTools` directly, the project isolates the dependency behind a small file-based contract.
+Instead of letting those modules instantiate workflow objects directly, the project isolates the dependency behind a small HydroModPy contract.
 This gives three practical benefits:

 - runtime code depends on a narrow HydroModPy API, not on the full third-party surface;